Chunking Psychology Definition

 Chunking can be used for more than recalling visual or auditory information.
 For example, people use chunking in motor learning every day.
 When individuals break up significant tasks into shorter blocks, they are using the chunking method.
 When learning a new task, they may separate the instructions into steps and perform each step separately, pausing between them.
 Once they have learned the task, they may pause between each successive step, which qualifies as a chunk.

 In addition, recoding linguistics is how humans process their thoughts.
 Recoding methods such as chunking can be found in multiple areas of human learning, including reading, writing, and thinking.
 Since each person perceives the world uniquely, specific chunks may differ from person to person.
-However, trying to store more than nine items in one's mind may result in the brain dumping the oldest memories to make room for new ones.
+However, trying to store more than nine items or chunks in one's mind may result in the brain dumping the oldest memories to make room for new ones.
 This phenomenon often occurs because these items are not stored in long-term memory, which may happen only after repeatedly performing a task.

 Miller's chunking theory

 Using Miller's chunking theory, the ability to recall information rises tenfold.
-This theory includes Miller's Magic Number, which is 7 ± 2.
+This chunking theory includes Miller's Magic Number, which is 7 ± 2.
 Seven is the average number of details a person can store in their short-term memory.
 The ability to chunk details into smaller sections may give the individual a way to remember more information.
 For example, your short-term memory can recall about seven words, but if you group words into chunks of four similar words, you may be able to recall 28 instead.

 Chunking in psychology